 Side note: You should always know how to get your coordinates from your phone, here's a tip how to do this.
 Having a phone app designed to do this is a fine idea, like my favorite “UTM Position Mailer” for the iPhone.

 You may want to tell the operator, “I'm going to give you coordinates of our current position.
 You may not be familiar with them, but write them down exactly as I say, repeat them back to me when I'm done, and pass them onto SAR.”
 Once SAR gets the coordinates, they will know what to do with them, no matter what format they are in.

 A verbal terrain or map description as clearly as possible.
-“We are the base of the Hogsback on Mt.
+“We are at the base of the Hogsback on Mt.
 Hood”.
-The 911 operator will not know what this means, but SAR will.
+The 911 operator will probably not know what this means, but SAR will.
 Give this in addition to your GPS coordinates.
 If the coordinates get messed up somehow, the verbal description is a backup.